oapi-codegen/oapi-codegen/README.md

 OpenAPI Client and Server Code Generator
 ----------------------------------------

+⚠️ This README may be for the latest development version, which may contain unreleased changes.
+Please ensure you're looking at the README for the latest release version.

 This package contains a set of utilities for generating Go boilerplate code for services based on
 [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md)